The Submarine Model

 Iceberg Model of Systems Thinking

-The Submarine Model is based on the Iceberg Model of Systems Thinking
+The Submarine Model is based on the Iceberg Model of Systems Thinking tailored for the Organizational context.

-So far, I have not managed to identify the author of this model.
+So far, I have not managed to identify the author of this Iceberg Model.
+When I find it out, I will readily provide their names here.

 All (social) systems, despite their unique contexts, share common patterns of cause-effect relationships at a conceptual level.
 This is similar to how different people are unique yet possess fundamentally similar biological systems that operate based on the same principles.